Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Results and Discussion

+The above summarizes the main characteristics of the bow shocks formed by inner-region clouds.
+When the cloud is located in the outer region (e.g., $r \gtrsim 10^{-1}$ pc), {part of the outflow has already been processed by the reverse shock before reaching the cloud.
+Consequently, the bow shock no longer interacts directly with an unshocked outflow throughout its evolution.
+Instead, it successively encounters the shocked CNM, the shocked outflow, and finally the unshocked outflow.

+Figure \ref{fig4} illustrates this three-stage evolution using representative snapshots at $t=3.6$, 4.0, and 5.5 yr, together with the corresponding synthetic radio spectra.
+These snapshots are chosen to highlight the transition of the bow shock through the three interaction stages.
+During the shocked outflow--cloud interaction stage, the relatively denser shocked outflow (with a density up to $\lesssim$4 times that of the unshocked outflow) reaches the cloud, leading to a corresponding increase in the ram pressure of the bow shock.
+This results in a significantly stronger magnetic field in the downstream of the bow shock, thereby producing a pronounced increase in the high-frequency synchrotron emission.
+The synthetic radio spectra of $t=3.6$ and 4.0 yr, separated by only 0.4 yr, clearly illustrate this transition.
+Unlike model cBsv (Fig. \ref{fig3}), where the radio variability is primarily driven by intrinsic density fluctuations in the outflow, this represents an additional mechanism for producing rapid radio brightening. }

-The above summarizes the main characteristics of the BSs formed by inner-region clouds.
-When the cloud is located in the outer region (e.g., $r \gtrsim 10^{-1}$ pc) where the mass of the CNM swept up by the FS becomes comparable to the outflow mass, the interactions of the BS with the post-shock CNM, and the post-shock outflow -- prior to encountering the unshocked outflow -- become important.
-Figure \ref{fig4} shows an example of the radio spectra produced by the BS interacting with each of these three components.
-If the cloud is located even farther away, the outflow may be entirely swept by the reverse shock before reaching the cloud.
-In this case, the BS interacts only with the first two components, which is different from the BS in the inner region discussed above.
+If the cloud is located even farther away, the outflow may be {completely} swept by the reverse shock before reaching the cloud.
+In this case, the bow shock interacts only with the first two components, which is different from the bow shock in the inner region discussed above.
 Such cases are not considered in the current study.

+{The radio emission from the bow shocks is sensitive to the cloud distance.} When the cloud is closer to the SMBH, the ram pressure is higher, since the density of the outflow decreases as $d_c^{-2}$.
+Therefore, for clouds located at different distances, the magnetic pressure in bow shock also decreases approximately as $d_c^{-2}$.
+For a given high frequency of $\nu_i>\nu_p$, the monochromatic luminosity $L_{\nu_i} \propto B^{(p+1)/2}$ \citep{longair2011}, suggesting that the $L_{\nu_i}$ approximately decreases as $d_c^{-(p+1)/2}$ (assuming an equal total CRe energy).
+This indicates clouds located in the inner region are more likely to dominate the radio emission, and radio afterglows arisen with relatively shorter time delays are likely to be associated with the bow shock.
+When the cloud is located farther from the SMBH, the overall radio emission is prone to be dominated by the forward shock.
+However, if the bow shock is present, it could affect the high-frequency spectrum to deviate from a single power-law form.